-Walter Farley (1915-1989). author of the 1941 children’s classic book, The Black Stallion, owned a beach house in Venice, Florida, and was honored with a literary landmark at the Venice Public Library, where you can see an exhibit in a wing named for the author, according to the Herald-Tribune of Sarasota.
+Walter Farley (1915-1989), author of the 1941 children’s classic book, The Black Stallion, owned a beach house in Venice, Florida, and was honored with a literary landmark at the Venice Public Library, where you can see an exhibit in a wing named for the author, according to the Herald-Tribune of Sarasota.
+He and his wife, Rosemary, were two of the founders of the library, according to https://www.heraldtribune.com.

 The classic became a series, written from his home in the lovely waterside town.
 The Farley family were the original owners of the home.
 It is not open to the public so his hometown library is the best way to see a connection to this author.
-(In 2020, the Farley family placed the house, located just south of downtown, on the market for $1.9 million.)
+(In 2020, the Farley family placed the house, located just south of downtown, on the market for $1.9 million.
+It is now privately owned.)

 The Black Stallion